NEW ZEALAND MAORI EARRINGS Traditional and Contemporary Designs "WORN BY WARRIORS"

 KAPEU (Ear Pendants)

-Maori Kapeu (ear pendants), expertly hand carved from cattle bone.
-Measuring 95mm high by 14mm wide, these earrings are lightweight and comfortable to wear.
+Maori Kapeu (ear pendants), expertly hand carved and measuring 95mm high by 14mm wide, these earrings are lightweight and comfortable to wear.
 Each earring weighs just 12 grams.

 Kapeu, also known as ear pendants, are traditional pieces of jewelry worn by the Maori people of New Zealand.
 These earrings are typically hand carved from materials such as bone, wood, or stone, and feature intricate designs and symbols that hold cultural significance in Maori tradition.